hawaiidatascience/metaflowmics/metaflowmics/Pipeline-16S/README.rst

 	- The abundance table: A (sample x OTU) abundance table (tsv formatted) with the `.shared` extension.
 	- The taxonomy table: A (OTU x 6 taxonomic tanks) table (tsv formatted) with the `.taxonomy` extension.
 	- The OTU sequences: A fasta formatted file with the representative sequences for each OTU.
-	- A mothur "database" file that combines all of the previous 3 files.
+	- Optionally, a mothur "database" file that combines all of the previous 3 files and a `.biom` file.

   - The subfolder `raw/` contains the same information as `main`, before the subsampling, taxa filtering, multipletons filter and lulu steps.
   - The subfolder `postprocessing/` provides alpha and beta diversity metrics.
 For more details, see `16S postprocessing. <https://metagenomics-pipelines.readthedocs.io/en/latest/pipeline_16S.html#postprocessing>`_